Discreet Confidential Consultation (213) 374-3952

 To prove a spousal rape case in Los Angeles County, the prosecutors and police know that they're going to have to be able to establish some sort of force or some act by the alleged perpetrator against the will of the alleged victim.

-And often, when it's one person's word against another person's word, the problem becomes that the prosecutors have to get over a pretty high standard in a criminal case, which is to prove their case beyond a reasonable doubt.
+When it's one person's word against another's, the problem arises that prosecutors must meet a high standard in a criminal case, which is to prove their case beyond a reasonable doubt.

-And when one party is saying one thing, and the other party's saying something else, this pretty much adds up to a 50/50 tie.
+And when one party says one thing, and the other party says something else, this pretty much adds up to a 50/50 tie.
 In legal terms, this means that if the evidence is evenly balanced, the jury is instructed to find the defendant not guilty.
 This is a fundamental principle in criminal law and applies to spousal rape cases as well.

 In other words, if there's evidence on one side that shows that there's spousal rape, and there's evidence on the other side that show's that there's not and there's some reason the person might have made this up, then the jury is to find the defendant not guilty.

-Other areas that I see these types of cases filed in are if somebody threatens another person if they do not engage in some sex, they will get another person physically, do something to them physically, or report them to authorities for some reason.
+Other areas that I see these types of cases filed in are if somebody threatens another person, if they do not engage in any sex, they will get another person physically, do something to them physically, or report them to authorities for another person.

 Under these circumstances, this can also be filed as a spousal rape case and be prosecuted.
-But again, you still have the same issue if you're the police and prosecutors as to how do you prove that someone who's just saying something is telling the truth, versus the person who's being accused will, of course, have a version as well.
+However, you still face the same issue if you're a police officer or prosecutor: how do you prove that someone who's just making an allegation is telling the truth, versus the person who's being accused, who will, of course, have a version as well.
 It will be countered by what the other party is saying.

 This leaves the police and prosecutors in a challenging position.
 This is probably why you don't see a lot of spousal rape cases being filed in LA County.